 If you could describe in one word what makes you successful, what would it be?

-Ryan Cunningham is a literary Manager and Producer at Madhouse Entertainment.
+Ryan Cunningham is a literary Manager and Producer at Anonymous Content.
 Ryan began his career in physical production as a PA on several films and TV shows shooting in New Orleans while he attended Tulane University.
 After graduating, Ryan moved to Los Angeles where he worked in the story department at New Regency and at Stratus Films.

 He joined the Metropolitan Talent Agency in 2005 as an Assistant and was promoted to Coordinator in the literary department.